MichaelEdemRIC/CSCI401W-Fall2023--Team-Theta-/key-architectural-decisions.md

 ### 3.1.
 Frontend Framework

-Choice: React
+-Choice: React
-Why: React is well-documented and widely used, making those skills valuable in the workforce.
+-Why: React is well-documented and widely used, making those skills valuable in the workforce.
 React is popular because it encapsulates html into functions that are easier to read and reuse.
-Considerations: We will use Vite to build our React frontend because it streamlines the process.
+-Considerations: We will use Vite to build our React frontend because it streamlines the process.
 React is a faster frontend than some of its competitors but requires a lot external libraries.
 This creates flexibility but less structure.

 ### 3.2.
 Backend Framework

-Choice: Django
+Choice: Django \
 Why: The team is most familiar with Python so the learning curve will be easier.
-It is also a popular skill to include on a resume and well-docmented.
+It is also a popular skill to include on a resume and well-docmented. \
-Considerations:
+Considerations: \

 ### 3.3.
 Database System

-Choice: mySQL
+-Choice: mySQL \
-Why: mySQL is a common industry standard that is free to use.
+-Why: mySQL is a common industry standard that is free to use. \
-Considerations:
+-Considerations: \

 ---